UKDynasty/ukdynasty.github.io/_posts/2024-11-19-playoff-outlook-updated.md

 date: 2024-11-26T00:00:00.000Z
 categories: league-news
 ---
+# UK Dynasty Playoff Outlook

 After the first of our divisional deciders, you can already throw last week's article out of the window.
-Situations have changed across the board and I for one, am so fucking here for it.
+Situations have changed across the board and I for one, am so F*****g here for it.
 Let’s have another look, shall we?
 To follow will be a view of who can win each division, who can make playoffs via best record, who can make playoffs as the Highest Points Scorer, and who could be this season’s Johnny.

 ## We start in the North